TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

 - **Expectation:** The team will:
   - Address conflicts promptly through open dialogue.
-  - Use a step-by-step approach to resolve issues:
+  - Follow a step-by-step approach to resolve issues:
     1. Discuss the issue privately between involved parties.
-    2. If unresolved, bring the issue to the team for discussion.
+    2. If unresolved, bring the issue to the team for discussion and vote.
-    3. Seek input from the instructor if necessary.
+    3. If the vote results in a tie, seek input from the instructor.
+    4. If still unresolved, the team may consult an AI chatbot to help clear up any confusion in resolving the issue.
   - Focus on finding mutually acceptable solutions.

 ### **7. Deadlines**